hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ### 20200823IST1829

-Implemented as part of the Gauri Ganesh weekend, to scratch a itch I had with need for a simple commandline spreadsheet package.
-And also to explore and think randomly a bit and have some interesting fun on the way.
+Implemented as part of the Gauri Ganesh weekend, to scratch a itch I had with need for a simple commandline spreadsheet package, compounded on top by the fact that libreoffice is a slippery slop trying to run on chromebooks(chrome os).
+Then there was the need to storing things securely on the disk, when required.
+And as mostly always also to explore and think randomly and or something different for a bit and have some interesting fun on the way.

+A usable at a basic level (nothing fancy, yet;) commandline spreadsheet logic has been implemented to some extent.

 ### 20200825IST1220